David de Lautour: Career

 Legend of the Seeker, and Power Rangers Jungle Fury.

 De Lautour started the production company Tool Shed Productions in 2006 which has produced a number of films, stage plays and his band, Four Tribe Native.

 De Lautour did the voice and motion capture for Vergil in the 2013 video game DmC: Devil May Cry.

 In 2014, he attended Power Morphicon 4, 22–24 August 2014 in Pasadena, California.

 In 2015, he played the leading character Ted West in Westside a prequel television series to Outrageous Fortune.

 Starting in 2019 he played Forensic Psychiatrist Greg Miller in the seventh season of Wentworth.
+De Lautour returned for the final season of Wentworth.

+In 2024, De Lautour appeared in NZ series Dark City: The Cleaner.

+On 30 May, he was named as one of the directors for upcoming New Zealand series Ms. X.